Kids (film): Critical reception

 Other critics derided the film, with the most common criticism relating to the perceived lack of artistic merit.
 The Washington Posts Desson Thomson said, "Ostensibly about the banality of youthful evil, 'Kids' is simply about its own banality.
 At best, it's a misplaced aesthetic experiment.
 At worst, it's glossy exploitation—with enough controversy to launch a thousand trite radio and television talk shows."

-Feminist scholar bell hooks spoke extensively about the film in Cultural Criticism and Transformation: "Kids fascinated me as a film precisely because when you heard about it, it seemed like the perfect embodiment of the kind of postmodern, notions of journeying and dislocation and fragmentation and yet when you go to see it, it has simply such a conservative take on gender, on race, on the politics of HIV."
+Feminist scholar bell hooks spoke extensively about the film in Cultural Criticism and Transformation: "Kids fascinated me as a film precisely because when you heard about it, it seemed like the perfect embodiment of postmodern notions of journeying and dislocation and fragmentation, and yet when you go to see it, it has simply such a conservative take on gender, on race, on the politics of HIV."

 In a 2016 retrospective essay about the film, writer Moira Weigel discussed the film's impact at the time of its release and legacy.
 She acknowledged that the film "nails many of the ethnographic details of teen life in New York in the Nineties".
 However, she commented on the film's depiction of HIV, writing:

 "Watching it today, I was hoping for an account of the ways that the fear of AIDS shaped how young people in that time and place learned about desire.
 Instead the film recasts the virus into the threat lurking in the background of a kind of nightmare fairy tale...Rather than exploring how it shaped, and unmade, lives, it reduces the disease to one more slick bit of style, something to add suspense where the film might otherwise risk aimlessness and to heighten the aura of transgression.
 While it manages to capture the sense, instilled in us by our health teachers, that disease and death would be the price of desire, it does little more than that.
 Instead of examining the myths that loomed over the teen minds of that era, it enlarges them".